 For this reason the members of C.T.I. are divided into two categories: Novices and Initiates.

-Novices (adherents to C.T.I.) do not take religious vows, but they choose to apply in their life an ethic regulated by Universal values (see Taking refuge in the Tao).
+Novices (adherents to C.T.I.) do not take religious vows, but they choose to apply in their life an ethic regulated by Universal values (see ).

 They follow a simple and effective method, based on meditation (Jingzuo 静坐) and energy balance (Daoyin 导引 and Yangsheng 養生), whose bases are learned in few hours.